|

 bench.
 The need for individually packaged content (CD and DVD cases)

+will fall away and everyone will subscribe to streaming services.
 However, I think human nature yearns to share experiences.
 There's a

 reason that our earliest surviving literature are plays.
 Watching a